Crown-Commercial-Service/crown-marketplace/README.md

 ### MacOS

 #### Check the Ruby version
 ##### N.B.
-The project currently runs on 2.7.6 (April 2022)
+The project currently runs on 2.7.7 (November 2022)

-Ensure that a ruby version manager (e.g. rvm or rbenv) is installed and set up properly, using 2.7.6 as the Ruby version before trying anything else.
+Ensure that a ruby version manager (e.g. rvm or rbenv) is installed and set up properly, using 2.7.7 as the Ruby version before trying anything else.

 #### Install Postgres and PostGIS
 `brew install postgres` (this will install the latest (HEAD) version, currently 12.
 The server runs 11!)